 A webinar pass provides access to all webinars related to one International Baccalaureate® (IB) programme.
-The webinar schedule, for each pass, is below.
+The webinar schedule, divided by IB programme, is below.

-Middle Years Programme (MYP) webinars are available in English, Spanish and French.
+Middle Years Programme (MYP) webinars are available in English and Spanish.

-To read about the webinars available in French and Spanish, please use the language switcher at the top of this page.
+To read about the webinars available in Spanish, please use the language switcher at the top of this page.

 All times listed are below are given in coordinated universal time (UTC).

 Science and mathematics in a transdisciplinary programme - Jennifer Le Varge